-Rutgers MBA Program offers Wisconsin native a chance for new career in the Northeast
+Rutgers MBA Program offers Midwest native a chance for new career in the New York City area

-Midway through his first year in the Rutgers Full Time MBA Program, Thomas Parker is realizing some of the advantages of having relocated to the East Coast to earn his MBA.
+Midway through his first year in the Rutgers Full Time MBA Program, Thomas Parker realized some of the advantages of having relocated to the East Coast to earn his MBA.

 A native of Wisconsin, Parker was living in Chicago and working as a language consultant and German translator when he decided he wanted to put his people skills to use in a new field: marketing.

 “I knew I wanted to go to business school.
 I knew I wanted to be in the New York City area,” Parker said.
 “Rutgers really checked off all the boxes for reputation, location and the strengths I was interested in.”

 Parker accepted an offer to work at Johnson & Johnson’s Janssen subsidiary.
 The offer placed him in a leadership development program, something that was part of his goal as an MBA.

 Parker studied international studies and German as an undergraduate at the University of Wisconsin-Whitewater.
 In 2009, he moved to Germany to do a master’s program.
 When he returned to the U.S., he settled in Milwaukee where he spent five years working as a language consultant.
 It wasn’t until the start of the COVID-19 pandemic that Parker realized how consumed he had become with his job, and the pandemic pause gave him a chance to reflect on his career.
 That’s when he decided to apply to MBA programs.